-When I first started therapy I was asked to write letters to myself, also to the illness, this helped in ways I was able to express my thoughts and feelings without actually talking.
+When I first started therapy, I was asked to write letters to myself and also to the illness.
+This helped me express my thoughts and feelings without actually talking.

-Having a mental illness can be very isolating, so allowing myself to have this connection with others was a huge step within my recovery.
-After a while these online conversations turned into written conversations, often posting and receiving letters and cards, pen-pals that gave me friendship in what felt like a mist of loneliness.
+Having a mental illness can be very isolating, so allowing myself to have this connection with others was a huge step towards my recovery.
+After a while, these online conversations turned into written conversations.
+I posted and received letters and cards, conversing with penpals that gave me friendship in what felt like a mist of loneliness.

-I remember thinking about how these letters and cards made me feel and wondered if I could bring this closer to home and so I began to write letters to my family and friends to, something I had done here and there before but never in depth.
-I began to write to my parents explaining how I felt, allowing them to gain some sort of understanding and they began to write back.
+I remember thinking about how these letters and cards made me feel and wondered if I could bring this closer to home.
+So I began to write letters to my family and friends, something I had done here and there before but never in-depth.
+I began to write to my parents explaining how I felt, allowing them to gain some sort of understanding, and they began to write back.

 Starting a conversation today could change someone's life.
-Whether you want to talk or write, join in with Time to Talk Day and get talking about mental health.
+Whether you want to talk or write, get talking about mental health.

 Blogs and stories can show that people with mental health problems are cared about, understood and listened to.
 We can use it to challenge the status quo and change attitudes.